Playing basketball outside is great fun. Whether playing pickup, or simply shooting around, you need the best equipment to maximize your enjoyment.

 I decided to do something different in terms of how I ranked each outdoor basketball.
 Most reviewers simply rate basketballs based on how they feel to them.

 The problem with this method is that everyone’s opinion is different.
 What feels good to me may feel terrible to you.

 And the truth is, the vast majority of websites reviewing basketballs have never even bought, used, or even touched the basketballs they claim to “review”.

 I decided to take a scientific approach to rating each basketball.
-To do this I developed tests that would measure each basketball to see objectively which ones came out on top.
+To do this I developed tests that would objectively measure each basketball’s performance and compare it to the bunch.

 Three main tests were used to compare the basketballs.
 The tests measured air retention, grip, and bounce.